bateman/python_pyenv_poetry_template/README.md

- project/deps-export   Export the project's dependencies project/build         Build the project as a package project/docs          Generate the project documentation Tag tag/patch             Tag a new patch version release tag/minor             Tag a new minor version release tag/major             Tag a new major version release tag/push              Push the tag to origin - triggers the release action Check check/precommit       Run the pre-commit checks check/format          Format the code
+ project/deps-export   Export the project's dependencies project/build         Build the project as a package project/docs          Generate the project documentation Check check/precommit       Run the pre-commit checks check/format          Format the code